 GREAT!
 Now you know how to buy steak.
 Let's cook:

 If you successfully follow my directions, your steak will taste far better than what you've had in restaurants.
 Restaurant chefs don't have time to put this much love into each steak.
 Much of this is sourced from celebrity Chef Jamie Oliver — relevant videos are included at the end of the post.

 - An hour prior to cooking, remove the steak from the fridge.
 It should be close to room temperature.

 - The warmer the meat, the less temperature difference, the better the crusting on the outside.
 The moisture shed from being cold prevents crusting.

 - What is crusting?
 It's when the surface of the steak becomes cow bacon — it's massively tasty.

-- Coat the steak with olive oil.
+- Coat the steak with olive oil (or ghee, which I now prefer b/c of its high smoke point).
 Then season.

 - Salt and pepper both sides very heavily.
 It's almost impossible to put too much salt.
 Please stop reading now if you are concerned about salt intake.

 - Push and rub seasoning into the meat.